-The Journal of Constitutional Law and Jurisprudence is a peer review Journal which focuses on both national and international perspectives.
+The Journal of Constitutional Law and Jurisprudence is a peer review Journal which focuses on both national and international perspectives of Law and Jurisprudence.
 Constitutional law is a major focus of legal studies and research.
 We welcome all scholarly people to contribute their efforts and share a multidisciplinary knowledge of the Constitution, Law and jurisprudence across the globe.

 The journal focuses mainly on the research areas enumerated below.
 However, researchers may be given liberty to opt any contemporary constitutionally significant research oriented academic area of their interest and expertise.

 - The Fundamental Rights issues.